-The article is a step-by-step tutorial to guide you through the process of adding a layer mask in Photoshop.
-We will also help you making a few modifications to suit your needs.
+In this article we will guide you in a step-by-step manner to teach you the process of adding a layer mask in Photoshop.
+We will also help you make a few modifications to suit your needs.

 How to Add a Layer Mask in Photoshop?